Skip to main content

 VA Rating Reductions

-The idea is that some service-connected conditions will improve over time or with treatment and VA wants to make sure they are compensating each veteran according to their present level of disability.
-For example, if you had service-connected cancer and but it goes into remission, VA would propose a rating reduction because, presumably, your cancer is less disabling – i.e. has less of an impact on your ability to function in life and at work.
+VA wants to ensure they are compensating each veteran according to their present level of disability since some service-connected conditions can improve over time with treatment.
+For example, if a veteran had a service-connected cancer that goes into remission, VA could propose a rating reduction.
+This rating reduction would be proposed under the assumption that the veteran’s cancer is less disabling.
+In other words, the cancer has less of an impact on their ability to function in life and at work.

 VA normally starts the process of reducing a rating under two circumstances:

 • Scheduled re-examinations.
 Usually, VA will evaluate (after you are granted service-connection) whether your disability should be scheduled for a future re-examination (a C&P exam) to determine if your benefits need to be adjusted.
-VA usually makes this determination if they believe your disability can be expected to improve.
+VA usually makes this determination if it believes your disability can be expected to improve.
 Typically, the first re-exam will be scheduled 2-5 years from the date of your first Rating Decision.

 • Evidence of change in condition.
 VA can also order a re-examination at any time if there is new, relevant medical evidence that your disability has improved.

-But disabilities, as you likely know, are complicated.
-Symptoms of a disability may temporarily decrease but resume at baseline level soon after.
-Or, for example, symptoms may improve but not enough to significantly (or, as VA would say, materially) improve your ability to function under the ordinary stressors of life or work.
-So VA has strict rules guiding the process of rating reductions.
-But, those guidelines are not always applied correctly, so it can help to have an idea of what VA is required to do.
+Yet disabilities are complicated.
+Symptoms of a disability may temporarily decrease, but they can resume at a baseline level soon thereafter, too.
+Likewise, symptoms may improve but not enough to materially (i.e., significantly) improve the veteran’s ability to function under normal stressors of life or work.
+Therefore, there are strict rules guiding the rating reductions process.
+However, as mentioned earlier, these guidelines are not always applied correctly.
+So, it is beneficial to understand what VA is required to do.

-General Rules VA Must Follow for Rating Reductions
+Rules VA Must Follow Before Reducing a Rating

-There are a number of things VA must do when reducing ratings under any circumstances:
+There are several things VA must do when reducing ratings.
+These rules include:

 • A proposed rating (as well as a final decision) must be based on a review of the veteran’s entire medical history